-This is a simple drawing of human eye.
-I put this picture first, so that you can compare the differences between manga-eyes-below) and simple human eye drawing.
+This is a simple drawing of the human eye.
+I put this picture first so that you can compare the differences between manga-eyes-below) and simple human eye drawing.
 You can almost tell from the shape and roundness that it looks like a female eye.

-While real human eye’s contour resembles to a shell-like shape, especially the eyes of child and female this one has rather sharper angular contours, so it should fit well to a male character.
+While the real human eye’s contour resembles a shell-like shape, especially the eyes of children and females this one has rather sharper angular contours, so it should fit well with a male character.

-Don’t make too much preparation, like selecting the right pencil, the right paper/notebook, the right light, the right daytime, the right mood…or the right whatever, because it is almost never right.
+Don’t make too much preparation, like selecting the right pencil, the right paper/notebook, the right light, the right daytime, the right mood…or the right whatever, because it is seldom right.

-We are often stacked in too much unnecessary reparation that literally keeps us idle.
+We are often stacked in too much unnecessary preparation that literally keeps us idle.

 1) Begin to draw with the outlines of eyelid first.

 2) It does not really matter what angles you decide because it will be your original, so take your time and be easy about it.
 If possible avoid using the eraser.
 If you made a mistake or do not feel satisfied with the shape, draw over the previous line.

 3) You can observe the proportions and lines as on the picture and try to keep the same shapes but it is perfectly OK if your sketch does not resemble this one.

 4) Draw a (not exactly) round circle of the iris.
 Notice that in most cases the upper part of the iris is almost always hidden under the upper eyelid.
 See your own eyes in the mirror.

 5) Approximately into the middle of the iris draw a round circle of the pupil and, one smaller circle next to it, diagonally up above.
 This circle is the reflection of the light.
 You’ll see in a moment why it is important.